HaCongNga/NLP_StanfordCourses_CS224n/README.md

 Written: Analysis and reasoning about the word embeddings from the GloVe model and co-occurrence-based word vectors.

-Coding: Rebuild co-occurrence-based word vectors and explore the word embeddings.
+Coding:  **GloVe** Rebuild co-occurrence-based word vectors and explore the word embeddings.

 ## a2: Assignment 2: Understanding Word2Vec

 Written: Gradient computations and reporting the results of the Word2Vec model.

-Coding: Rebuild the Word2Vec model and its variation
+Coding: Rebuild the **Word2Vec** model and its variation

 ## a3: Assignment 3: Dependency Parsing

 Written: Insights and tips about training neural models; understand the operation of the dependency parser and errors from the neural dependency parsing model.

-Coding: Rebuild the neural dependency parsing model: parser model (deep learning model for predicting the next transition)
+Coding: Rebuild the **neural dependency parsing** model: parser model (deep learning model for predicting the next transition)

 , parser transitions: operate transitions (RIGHT ARC, LEFT ARC, ADD).
 ## a4: Assignment 4: Neural Machine Translation with RNNs